Gelatart/Top-Game-List-Score-Sorting/Readme.txt

 GRABBING FROM AI CLASS (UVU CS 4470):
-[CS 4470 - Project 1.pdf helped figure a lot of this out, from Module 1] -We used Conda to manage a Python environment?
+[CS 4470 - Project 1.pdf helped figure a lot of this out, from Module 1] -We used Anaconda/Conda to manage a Python environment?
--We used Anaconda?
 -We named our environment "GameListScore"?
 -Would have created it with something like "conda create --name cs4470 python=3.9"?